ayota/ddl_nlp/README.md

 # ddl_nlp: Ontology Assisted NLP.
 Repo for DDL research lab project.
 The codebase takes care of all ingestion, training, and evaluation for ontology assisted word2vec training activities.
 A Drakefile is used to conduct the entire pipeline AFTER ingestion through evaluation.
+There are essentially 2 main components that need to be run to run the test; Ingestion and the Drake Workflow.
+Ingestion is a simple command line wrapper that grabs the data we want to use as outr corpus and ontology.
+The Drake workflow conducts all munging, machine learning, and evaluation activities.
+So essentially, once you run the ingestion once you can just continue to tweak your ml paramaters and re-run the drake workflow to run the entire process (no need to ingest multiple times).

 ### WORKFLOW: Drake
 We maintain both a master and a develop branch.
 All features are to be built as a branch off of develop and pull requests (pr) will be made into develop.
 Only major releases will be pulled into the master branch.